GrgAakash/Code-collection--REU-25/README.md

 | `sihrvsODE-model.html`| SIHR's stochastic vs ODE analysis | The simulation cna be found at https://codepen.io/Swagle7/pen/KwpxRVQ |

+2D simluations, especailly the java links:

+here we collect teh links to the java codes; I only remember Aakash's and Cadens'.
+Please add them all the here.

+https://codepen.io/Swagle7/pen/KwpxRVQ  This is for the ODE bifurcations by Aakash and Shrinkhal

+https://codepen.io/GrgAakash/pen/MYwGaJP  This is by Aakash for the 2D agents based simluation

+https://cfbpicks.live/reu  This is by Caden, the 2D agents based simulation

 ## 💡 Suggestions Welcome